Mining pool: Pooled mining

 Pooled mining (BPM), also known as "slush's system", due to its first use on a pool called "slush's pool', uses a system where older shares from the beginning of a block round are given less weight than more recent shares.
 A new round starts the moment the pool solves a block and miners are rewarded Proportional to the shares submitted.
 This reduces the ability to cheat the mining pool system by switching pools during a round, to maximize profit.

 Pay-per-last-N-shares

 Pay-per-last-N-shares (PPLNS) method is similar to Proportional, but the miner's reward is calculated on a basis of N last shares, instead of all shares for the last round.
-It means that when a block is found, the reward of each miner is calculated based on the miner contribution to the last N pool shares.
+This means that when a block is found, the reward of each miner is calculated based on the miner contribution to the last N pool shares.
 Therefore, if the round was short enough all miners get more profit and vice versa.